enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-filesystem-operations/step3.md

  they automatically land into their home folder.
 The multi-user capability of Linux derives directly from its ancestor, Unix, which was used for servers and multi-terminal systems.
 In fact, nowadays most Linux distribution are installed without modifications on servers.

-Therefore, tt is very important that a user can decide what files can be read, modified or executed by other users, for privacy reasons.
+Therefore, it is very important that a user can decide what files can be read, modified or executed by other users, for privacy reasons.

 Moreover, the system files should be modifiable exclusivey by the system administrator,